A portrait of Trinidadian-born jazz and classical pianist and singer Hazel Scott.

 This painting was originally shown at Cheri Restaurant for the Musical Vibrations Solo Art Exhibit in Harlem, New York 2016.

-To purchase this painting, please send an email to email@example.com with the title of the painting, your name and your shipping address.
+To inquire about the price of and/or to purchase this painting, please send an email with the title of this painting to email@example.com.